Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Model and Problem Statement

 Now, let us consider the agent's payoffs.

 \begin{assumption}[Agent model] We assume that the agent's utility function is quasilinear in efforts and payments received; that is, for each agent $i$, their payoff is given by:

-When selecting $e_i$, the agent knows the functions $p_i^j$ and $y^j$. \end{assumption}
+When selecting $e_i$, the agent knows the functions $p_i^j(\cdot;\paramZ_i,\param_i)$ and $y^j$. \end{assumption}

-As mentioned previously, our model captures a non-rivalrous good, so once agent $i$ exerts effort $e_i$, every principal will derive some value from the produced good.
+As mentioned previously, our model captures a non-rivalrous good, so once agent $i$ exerts effort $e_i$, every principal will derive some value from the effort.
 Consequently, once agent $i$ exerts effort $e_i$, they will receive payments from all the principals.

-Next, let us consider the principal's payoffs.
-Let $c^j = (c_i^j)_i$ and $a^j = (a_i^j)_i$ denote the vector of payment contract parameters for all agents $i$.
-Similarly, let $c = (c^j)_j$ and $a = (a^j)_j$ denote the matrices of the contract parameter vectors across all principals $j$.